Ethernet shared media and point-to-point

 An example of Ethernet shared media is a legacy Ethernet network deployed using coaxial cables or unswitched Ethernet hubs.
 In such networks, multiple devices, such as computers or printers, are connected to the same network segment, and all devices share the same communication medium.
 When a device wants to transmit data, it listens for carrier signals and checks for collisions before sending data.
 If a collision occurs, the devices involved follow the CSMA/CD protocol to handle the collision and retransmit data as needed.

-You may also like to read -- Concept of switching in networking
+You may also like to read -- Types of IPv6 address in networking

 Point-to-Point: